Avi991/Samsung-PD-training-/README.md

 **Basics of global and detail routing and configure TritonRoute**

+Routing, in the context of electronic design and integrated circuits, refers to the process of determining the physical paths or connections for electrical signals on a chip or a printed circuit board (PCB).
+It involves deciding how wires, traces, or interconnects should be laid out to ensure that signals can travel from their source to their destination while meeting various design constraints, such as timing, area constraints, and avoiding interference.

+**Global and detailed routing are two phases within the routing process:**

+**Global Routing:**

+- Global routing is the initial phase in the routing process, where the overall path for connections is established at a high level.<br>
+- It focuses on determining the general path and direction of wires or signal paths while taking into account high-level design constraints.<br>
+- At this stage, specific paths for each wire or signal are not yet defined in detail.
+Instead, it involves creating a rough plan for how wires should traverse the chip or PCB to connect various components.<br>
+- Global routing helps define the general topology of the interconnections and ensures that there are no major conflicts or congestion issues in the design.<br><br>

+**Detailed Routing:**

+- Detailed routing, also known as track assignment or channel routing, is the subsequent phase that follows global routing.<br>
+- In this phase, the exact paths for each wire or signal are defined in detail.
+This includes determining the specific locations of vias, routing layers, and obstacles that may be encountered
+- Detailed routing takes into consideration the intricacies of the design, adheres to design rules, and aims to optimize the routing for various objectives such as minimizing wirelength, reducing crosstalk, and avoiding congestion

 ```ruby
 echo $::env(CURRENT_DEF)            (Ensure the def file of pdn has been created)
 echo $::env(ROUTING_STRATEGY)